isao/scanfs/README.md

 example
 -------

-A example showing syntax (callback and handler functions not shown):
+A example showing syntax (helper functions not shown):

     // instantiate with ignore patterns and a custom event function var Scanfs = require('scanfs'),